Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

 # Integrator Anti-Windup

 This article describes how to evaluate performance of anti-windup.
 A windup might occur when the controller with an integrator faces limitations on the manipulated variables, leading to degraded system response and stability.
 The effectiveness of an anti-windup strategy depends on both the duration and the extent of saturation of the windup.
-Therefore, simulating realistic scenarios of windup and anti-windup performance is crucial to investigate specific scenarios that are likely to be encountered since perfect anti-windup is unachievable.
+Therefore, simulating realistic windup and anti-windup behaviors is crucial to investigate specific scenarios that are likely to occur since perfect anti-windup is unachievable.

 ## Exploring Windup Phenomena in Integrators